genestack/user-tutorials/user-guide/source/guide/pipelines.rst

   subsequently clustered de novo (i.e. against one another without any external reference).

-2. Algorithms for open-reference close-reference OTU picking differ.
-In case open-reference protocol, the application suggests you use uclust or sortmera_sumclust algorithms.
-If you prefer closed-reference protocol, choose between blast, uclust_ref and sortmera algorithms.
+2. **Algorithm** used for clustering.
+In case open-reference protocol, the application suggests you use uclust (by default) or sortmera_sumclust algorithms.
+If you prefer closed-reference protocol, choose between blast (by default), uclust_ref and sortmera algorithms.

-3. A pre-clustering quality filtering step excludes all reads with a similarity level below the default 0.99 from any gene in the reference database.
+3. **Quality filter for pre-clustering step** option will remove any low quality or ambiguous reads before clustering. (default: 0)
+4. **Join paired-end reads (for paired reads only)** option will join paired-end reads before the clustering. (default: unchecked)

+The next two options are available only for open-reference protocol:

-4. Taxonomy assignment performs using the blust, rdp classifier, rtax, mothur, uclust or sortmerna algorithm (for open-reference approach) or uclust (in case of closed-reference method).
+5. **Taxonomy assignment** will be performed using the blust, rdp, rtax, mothur, uclust or sortmerna algorithm.
+In case of closed-reference method, taxonomy assignment will always be performed by uclust algorithm.

-5. As mentioned, when using open-reference protocol, some reads may not hit the reference database.
-In such case you can set the percent of failure sequences to include in the subsample to cluster de novo (0.001 by default).

-6. If you analyse paired-end reads, you can join them using "Join paired-end reads" option.
+   (default: blust)
+6. **Percent of reads to cluster de novo** option is applied for reads that will not hit the reference database and will be cluster de novo. (default:
+   0,001)

 Output reports include the following metrics: